MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

    >**Note**: If you are unable to delete the **management group**, chances are that the **Azure Subscription** is under the management group.
 You need to move **Azure Subscription** out of the **management group** and then delete the group make sure you also have the **Owner** permission on the **Tenant Root management group**.

 1. If you are unable to delete the management group, please reach out to the support team for assistance.

-### Review
-In this lab, you have completed:
-- Implement management groups.
-- Create a custom RBAC role
-- Assign RBAC roles
-- Create a custom RBAC role.
-- Monitor role assignments with the Activity Log.

 ## Extend your learning with Copilot